gecio/gecio.github.io/docs/_optimist/guided_tour/step17/index.en.md

 property to it.
 You also define a *port* property that then will use the *get\_resource* function to link it to the *Port*.

-Furthermore, yyou want to link the port to the network by adding a *network* property that also uses the *get\_resource* function to link it to the *Netzwerk*.
+Furthermore, you want to link the port to the network by adding a *network* property that also uses the *get\_resource* function to link it to the *Netzwerk*.

-By now, our template looks like this:
+By now, your template looks like this:

 ```yaml
 heat_template_version: 2014-10-16